-- Fulfils its statutory requirements to secure the necessary provision for any pupil identified as having Special Educational Needs in accordance with the Code of Practice 2014. - Ensures that all teachers are aware of the importance of providing for these children. - Are involved in developing and monitoring the School's SEND policy, information report and contribution to the local offer. - Review SEND Impact Report - Deploy a link Governor to oversee and Quality Assure SEND developments
+- Fulfils its statutory requirements to secure the necessary provision for any student identified as having SEND s in accordance with the Code of Practice 2014. - Ensures that all teachers are aware of the importance of providing for such students. - Are involved in developing and monitoring the school's SEND Policy, SEND Information Report and contribution to the local offer. - Review SEND Impact Report - Deploy a link Governor to oversee and quality assure SEND developments